-Graphics Processing Unit (GPU) or graphics card is one of the most essential pieces of hardware in a computer system.
+A Graphics Processing Unit (GPU) or graphics card is one of a computer system’s most essential pieces of hardware.
 It is responsible for providing us with the display through the monitors and performing calculations on graphics of games and apps.
 Power Supply Unit (PSU) is the power source for the GPUs.

 In this article, we will discuss whether you can use a separate PSU for GPU or not.
-Not only this will also discuss the need for a PSU for a GPU or graphics card in your computer system.
+This will also discuss your computer system’s need for a PSU for a GPU or graphics card.
 In addition to this, we will throw light on the other aspects regarding CPU and GPU.
 Let’s start our topic with the answers.

 Can I Use a Separate PSU for GPU?